 Special-needs education in Rotterdam

-The level of support to children with disabilities in Rotterdam is high.
-Many schools provide inclusive classroom settings with additional support staff and facilities, dependent on student needs, while various informal support groups can be found in the city.
+The level of support for children with disabilities in Rotterdam is high.
+Many schools provide inclusive classroom settings with additional support staff and facilities, depending on your child’s needs.
+You can also find various informal support groups in the city to connect with other parents and share resources.

-When looking for the most suitable school in Rotterdam, children may be evaluated and expat parents interviewed to determine their needs, and parents should enquire about this at their local municipality.
+When searching for the most suitable school, your child may be evaluated, and you may be interviewed to determine their needs.
+Be sure to enquire about this process at your local municipality.

-Children may be integrated into a mainstream school or settled into a school dedicated to children with special needs, namely speciaal basisonderwijs and speciaal onderwijs schools.
-These schools are further divided into four specific clusters: children with visual impairments; hearing or speech impediments; physical or cognitive disabilities or chronic illnesses; and behavioural or social problems.
+Your child may be integrated into a mainstream school or placed in a school dedicated to children with special educational needs, such as speciaal basisonderwijs (SBO) and speciaal onderwijs.
+These schools are further divided into four specific clusters: children with visual impairments, hearing or speech impediments, physical or cognitive disabilities or chronic illnesses, and behavioural or social problems.
+Inclusive education continues to be a priority, ensuring that all children can access quality learning opportunities.

 Tutors in Rotterdam